 - Decay of activated structural materials by radiative capture.
 Decay of activated structural materials is a minor contributor to overall decay heat.

 See also: ANSI/ANS-5.1-2014, Decay Heat Power in Light Water Reactors.
 American Nuclear Society, 2014.

 However, even at these low levels (about 1% after one hour), the amount of heat generated requires the continued removal of heat for an appreciable time after shutdown.
 Decay heat is a long-term consideration and impacts spent fuel handling, reprocessing, waste management, and reactor safety.

-The design of the reactor must allow for the removal of this decay heat from the core by some means.
-If adequate heat removal is not available, decay heat will increase the temperatures in the core to the point that fuel melting and core damage will occur as in the case of Three Mile Island and Fukushima.
+The reactor’s design must allow for removing this decay heat from the core by some means.
+If adequate heat removal is not available, decay heat will increase the temperatures in the core to the point that fuel melting and core damage will occur, as in the case of Three Mile Island and Fukushima.
 The degree of concern with decay heat will vary according to reactor type and design.
 Therefore, there is little concern about core temperature due to decay heat for low power, pool-type reactors.